Come inside and have a nice cup of tea. And while you’re here please feel free to roam around.

 So in lieu with recent events, various safety tips will most definitely find their way to this site.
 I will give my view on different aspects of security, be it on workstations or servers.

-- This is rather handy if you’re not sure of the starting letter of a program you wish to expand to using tab completion.
-All that is needed is that the …Read More »
+- This is rather handy if you’re not sure of the case of the starting letter of a program you wish to expand to using tab completion.
+All that is needed …Read More »

 - A few ways to list open ports $ lsof -i example COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME kdeconnec 1671 john 10u IPv6 27671 0t0 UDP *:1716 kdeconnec …Read More »